 Want to live near the ocean?
-Whether you’re looking for a cozy New England harbor town or a big city with beautiful beaches, there are plenty of options for coastal living.
-Check out these nine best places to live near the ocean!
+Whether you’re looking for a cozy New England harbor town or a big city with beautiful beaches, there are plenty of great options for you.
+Check out these 11 top cities for coastal living!

 - Lahaina, HI